steveyen/n1fty/flex/NOTES.md

   - this might not work as CAST is type conversion instead of type validation & filtering.

+- ORDER BY

+- OFFSET & LIMIT pagination

-- GROUP BY / aggregate pushdown.
+- GROUP BY / HAVING and aggregate pushdown.

+- fields that have a different name than their property are currently skipped

+- fields that are referenced across multiple type mappings are currently skipped

 - implementation to learn field-types in a conjunct is inefficient, and keeps on reexamining the previous exprOut entry?